 People refer to them by different names.
 Most commonly, they’re known as makeup mirrors, cosmetic mirrors or a girl’s best friend.
 For men, it’s often called a shaving mirror, useful in the bathroom or shower.
 When browsing websites and catalogues you may see them called magnifying mirrors or tabletop mirrors.
 Some of the more elegant sites refer to them as vanity mirrors or pedestal mirrors.
 There are enough styles, designs and features to let you have a different mirror in every room in your home.
 Round, oval and square shaped mirrors are designed to stand on tabletops or attach to walls.
 Some magnify your view, others illuminate it in different light settings, like office or evening.
 Features may be simply a matter of taste, but some, like magnification and lighting, can impact the usefulness of the mirror for your intended purpose.
 Here are a few factors to consider when choosing a makeup mirror from Conair.

 Mirror Styles and Designs

-Plastic frames and pedestals or foldable stands make these ideal for travel and storage.
-Some lighted models are even battery powered.
+Plastic frames and pedestals, and foldable stands make these mirrors ideal for travel and storage.
+Many lighted models are battery powered.